AI dental receptionist · Australia & NZ

 • Will it replace my reception team?
 No. It absorbs after-hours, peak Monday morning and lunch-hour volume so your reception team can focus on the patient in front of them, treatment planning conversations, and outstanding accounts.

 • Will patients accept an AI on the phone?
-In our deployments, under 3% of callers refuse to engage and ask for a human — those calls fall to your existing backup.
+In our deployments, a small minority of callers refuse to engage and ask for a human — those calls fall to your existing backup.
 Acceptance is highest in 25–55 demographic; lower in 70+ — which is why the urgent / 'speak to a person' path always works.

 • What about clinical accuracy on pain triage?
 The AI does not give clinical advice.
 It runs a keyword-driven triage flow reviewed by your principal dentist and escalates anything urgent to the on-call line.
 Same standard you'd hold a new reception hire to.